 Trust Your Piano to Ridgewood Moving Services, Bergen County, NJ’s Premiere Moving Professionals specializing in pianos since 1966.

 Moving a piano by yourself can be very difficult, and may result in damage to the piano, and/or an in-experienced “mover”.
 We advise you hire professionals to move these instruments.
-At Ridgewood Moving Services, we have nearly 50 years of piano moving experience, and understand the the proper steps to take in order to get your piano moved safely .
+At Ridgewood Moving Services, we have nearly 50 years of piano moving experience and understand the proper steps to take in order to get your piano moved safely.

 Types of Pianos